 Many retirees come for a longer stay before moving here to explore their options.
 They enter as tourists and visit a few locations to find the right one to settle down in.
 On the Riviera Maya, Playa del Carmen, Tulum and Puerto Morelos are particularly popular.
 Whereas inland, San Miguel de Allende and Lake Pachuca are also common choices.

 The next thing to consider is housing.
 Will they rent or buy?
 What neighborhood should they choose?
 Pricing, amenities, accessibility, safety and community are all important factors.
-The Riviera Maya offers access points for most budgets and lifestyle preferences.
+The region you choose will depend on budget and lifestyle preferences.
 There are many Facebook groups, including our own – Immigration to Mexico, how to do it …, with supportive members who share their experiences and tips.

 Immigration Procedures in Mexico